8 People Reversed Their Type 2 Diabetes Doing This One Thing

 Courtesy Shawn Dobbins

 Despite being very active, exercising, and counting calories, Anne Dobbins, 41, was never able to shake the weight she gained during her two pregnancies.
 “I am 5’9″ and at my heaviest (that I know of) I weighed 228 pounds,” she says.
-When the results of what was supposed to be routine bloodwork revealed that she had full-blown type 2 diabetes, she asked her doctor to delay medication until she had three months to improve through lifestyle changes.
+When the results of what was supposed to be routine bloodwork revealed that she had full-blown type 2 diabetes, she asked her doctor to delay prescribing medication and give her three months to improve through lifestyle changes.

 Her Internet research led her to Dr. Fung: “The information I discovered has been truly life-changing,” she says.
 “I started intermittent fasting with a low-carb eating plan.
 I fast every day between 12 and 16 hours (including overnight) and then once or twice a week for 20 to 32 hours.
 Within just a couple weeks, my blood sugar was starting to drop into pre-diabetic and even normal range.”